A great trip with a variety of fun activities at several beautiful locations.

 Breakfast: At the hotel.

-Morning: We’ll ride out to Carara National Park that protects primary and secondary transitional rainforest habitats as well as aquatic habitats.
-This is also the last natural nesting site for the endangered Scarlet Macaw.
+Morning: We’ll bus to Carara National Park.
+This land protects primary and secondary transitional rainforest habitats as well as aquatic habitats.
+Carara Park is also the last natural nesting site for the endangered Scarlet Macaw.
 As it is connected with some of the forested mountains and hillsides on the Western Slope of Talamanca Range, the Carara area is an important biological corridor for many of the species that seasonally move from the lowlands to the highlands and vice-versa.
 We’ll learn about the transitional forest then begin our walking field trip with stops at key spots for natural history interpretation of the ecology and other forest dynamics.
 We’ll also stop if/when there are opportunities for wildlife sightings.
 We’ll return to the hotel to freshen up and check out before lunch.

 Lunch: At the hotel.

-Afternoon: We’ll check out of the hotel and begin our transfer to San José.
+Afternoon: We’ll begin our transfer to San José.
 Upon arrival, we’ll check into our hotel with time to freshen up and relax before dinner.

 Dinner: At the hotel, we’ll have a farewell dinner with a glass of wine or beer, juice, water; other beverages available for purchase.
 Share your favorite experiences with new Road Scholar friends.